Rishiraj1308/CABZI/docs/NO_COST_ARCHITECTURE.md

 3.  **Client-side Listeners Removed:** The inefficient `onSnapshot` listeners have been removed from the partner dashboards.
 4.  **Security Rules:** Granular `firestore.rules` are in place to secure the database.

-By adopting this blueprint, Cabzi now operates at scale with a predictable, minimal, and near-zero cost for its core real-time features.
+By adopting this blueprint, Curocity now operates at scale with a predictable, minimal, and near-zero cost for its core real-time features.